Tellinq/OneConfig/modules/dependencies/README.md

 # OneConfig dependencies

-This directory contains the dependencies for the OneConfig project.
+This directory contains the dependencies for the OneConfig project (well, not really, but we'll get to that later).

+## TLDR:
+Dealing with mod loaders suck, but we figured it out.
+Go to the `buildSrc` module and go to the `addDependencies` file to modify our dependencies list.
+In most cases, you should not need to touch anything in this module or any other buildscript.

 ## Complications
 The dependencies we use are also used by various other projects.
 Hence,